Lahorde/steer_speed_ctrl/README.md

 # Moving objects controller
 ## Description
-ESP32 project that sends a (Steer, Speed) couple over UART.
+Sends a (Steer, Speed) couple over UART.
 These values are computed :
  * from 2 ADC, e.g. an analog joystick wired to ESP32.
  * from pitch/roll got from a SensortagBLE server over a BLE connection.

-It is sent as 2 int16_t in Little Endian.

 ## Usage
 From that you can control some [hacked hoverboards](https://github.com/NiklasFauth/hoverboard-firmware-hack)